mayashavin/cocover/README.md

 Below are the list of versions and their release notes for CoCover AI extension.

+### 0.0.5

+- Fix focus lost issue for the input box of configuration settings when user switches to another tab.
+- Adjust text content for the extension commands.

+### 0.0.3

+- Clean up the codebase and modify texts.

 ### 0.0.2

 Initial release of CoCover with the first feature of generating cover images.